 The Uppsala-Stockholm region of Sweden is blessed with the ideal climate for ice skating on natural ice - snowfall is limited, the winters are cold enough for thick ice to be established on the lakes for several months, but temporary thaws happen often and can clear up any snow that may have covered the ice.
 Even after a heavy snowfall, larger lakes or parts of the sea that haven't yet frozen can soon be skatable.
-So between the beginning of December and the end of March it rare for there not to be some skatable natural ice within driving distance, and usually there will be an abundance.
-This has led to outdoor skating becoming a popular sport that tens of thousands of people of all ages enjoy at weekends.
+So between the beginning of December and the end of March it's rare for there not to be some skatable natural ice within driving distance, and usually there will be an abundance.
+This has led to outdoor skating becoming a popular sport that thousands of people of all ages enjoy at weekends.
 There is a lot of information available in Swedish, but very little in English, so this brief introduction is aimed at visitors to Sweden who may be wondering about the sport.
 It's not a manual that will allow you to head out on to natural ice by yourself, but will hopefully encourage you to pursuade your experienced friends to take you out.

 Not needing to be as manoeuvrable as hockey or figure skates, long-distance (nordic) skates are much more stable and efficient, and beginners usually have no trouble skating 10km or more on their first trip, even if they wobble and tire when on hockey skates.
 This stability comes from long-distance skates being much longer and flat ground with a curvature of around 20m compared to 3-4m hollow ground for hockey skates.